 Hawthorn House

 It was clear from this wide source of design influences that Gareth and Richard were intrigued by sculptural forms and how things were built and put together.
-The images also provided insight into their favourite colours and materials, their taste and vision for their home.
+The images also provided insight into their favourite colours and materials, their taste, and vision for their home.

 These ideas helped inform and inspire a highly crafted design and the palette of raw materials, including brick, concrete and copper.
-The exposed steel beams painted Yves Klein blue create a visual link with a sculpture on the mantelpiece, and timber and glass shelving provides a gallery-like showcase for Gareth and Richard to display many of their other pieces.
+The exposed steel beams painted Yves Klein blue in Hawthorne House create a visual link with a sculpture on the mantelpiece, and timber and glass shelving provides a gallery-like showcase for Gareth and Richard to display many of their other pieces.

-words by Rebecca Gross
+Words by Rebecca Gross

-photography by Jim Stephenson (Mazarine) and French and Tye (The Judd, Tonal Terrace, Hawthorne House)
+Photography by Jim Stephenson (Mazarine) and French and Tye (The Judd, Tonal Terrace, Hawthorne House)

 Watch a video with our Mazarine clients Gautham and Sreeja